easeaico/pulse-go/docs/Methodology/BagValveMaskMethodology.md

 @anchor bvm-settingsvalidation
 ## Validation

 The bag valve mask settings are fully dynamic.
-A scenario that varies the settings in several different combinations on a apneic patient is included with the code base and produces the outputs shown in Figure 3.
+A scenario that varies the settings in several different combinations on a apneic patient is included with the code base and produces the outputs shown in @figureref {BagValveMaskValidation}.

 <center>
 <table border="0">